notator/AssistantPerformer/README.md

 Introduction
 ------------
 This is a web MIDI application, which gives a single performer control over the performance of a music score displayed in a browser.
-A stable, public version can be tried out at<br />
+A stable, public version (the master branch) can be tried out at<br />
 http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html<br />
-This has only been tested on the latest version of Chrome, and is not guaranteed to work in other browsers.
+This has only been tested on the latest versions of Chrome and Firefox, and is not guaranteed to work in other browsers.

 The project is written in HTML5 and Javascript.
 It uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.
 See:<br />
 http://james-ingram-act-two.de/open-source/svgScoreExtensions.html<br />